Hearen/HadoopInitializer/README.md

 - E-mail: LHearen@gmail.com
 - Created: Fri, 2016-05-06 09:18

-### LICENSE
+### License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
-See [COPYING](LISCENCE) for more details.
+See [LISCENCE](LICENSE) for more details.